 Current Policy - What Exists Today in Procurement Cards Policy Proposed Policy - If the information in a specific section is unchanged, or has required minimal revision to terminology only, "No change - same as Current Policy" will appear.
 Rationale - Why changes (deletions and/or additions) to the revised policy were made.
-Criteria Criteria To qualify for the program the applicant must be: A resident of Mississauga Have a total net individual or combined family income below LICO Be able to provide recent official documentation, including all pages of a multiple page document, that shows total family net income and proof that all dependants are the legal responsibility of the adult and reside in the adult's household, using one or more of the following statements/ documents: Canada Customs and Revenue Agency (CRA) Notice of Assessment form (T451) showing net income/earnings (line 236) for all adults less than the designated cut offs Ontario Sales Tax Benefit form Ontario Disabilities Support Program Drug benefit eligibility card Ontario Works Drug/Dental benefit eligibility No change. card Canada Child Tax Benefit Notice Ontario Child Care Supplement for Working
+Criteria Criteria To qualify for the program the applicant must be: No change.
+A resident of Mississauga Have a total net individual or combined family income below LICO Be able to provide recent official documentation, including all pages of a multiple page document, that shows total family net income and proof that all dependants are the legal responsibility of the adult and reside in the adult's household, using one or more of the following statements/ documents: Canada Customs and Revenue Agency (CRA) Notice of Assessment form (T451) showing net income/earnings (line 236) for all adults less than the designated cut offs Ontario Sales Tax Benefit form Ontario Disabilities Support Program Drug benefit eligibility card Ontario Works Drug/Dental benefit eligibility card Canada Child Tax Benefit NoticeOntario Child Care Supplement for Working

 Current Policy - What Exists Today in Procurement Cards Policy Proposed Policy - If the information in a specific section is unchanged, or has required minimal revision to terminology only, "No change - same as Current Policy" will appear.
 Rationale - Why changes (deletions and/or additions) to the revised policy were made.
-Families Entitlement Notice, and Goods and Services Tax/Harmonized Sales Tax Credit Notice Dependants under the age of 18 cannot apply as individuals.
+Families Entitlement Notice, and Goods and Services Tax/Harmonized Sales Tax Credit Notice Dependents under the age of 18 cannot apply as individuals.
 A parent or legal guardian must complete an application on their behalf.
-Exceptions Children and youth with disabilities (under the age of 18) who do not meet the ActiveAssist program criteria may be approved for the program if it is determined by the City that a qualified support worker is required in order to participate in City programs.
+Children and youth with disabilities (under the age of 18) who do not meet the ActiveAssist program criteria may be approved for the program if it is determined by the City that a qualified support worker is required in order to participate in City programs.
 Requests for this exception will be directed to the designate in the Recreation Division, Community Services Department for consideration and possible approval.
-Exceptions The following exceptions may apply: Emancipated youth under the age of 18 may apply as individuals Refugees must meet the following criteria: Apply within one year of their arrival in Canada with acceptable refugee status Provide proof of being a current Mississauga resident Children and youth (under the age of 18) with disabilities who do not meet the ActiveAssist program criteria may be approved if it is determined by the City that a qualified support worker is required in order to participate in the requested City program(s).
-Requests for this exception will be directed to the applicable designate in the Recreation Division, Community Services Moved the Exceptions section from the end of the policy and reformatted into bullets.
+Exceptions The following exceptions may apply: Emancipated youth under the age of 18 may apply as individuals Refugees must meet the following criteria: Moved the Exceptions section from the end of the policy and reformatted into bullets.
 Clarified that emancipated youth may apply as individuals.
 In light of the refugee crisis affecting many regions Mississauga residents with refugee status may also now apply for the program.
 Minor wording changes for clarity.
 No change to intent.